Gantt Chart Maker Open App

 Mobile App Development Gantt Chart Template

-A 6-month mobile app build — discovery, design, iOS and Android development, backend, testing, app-store review, and launch — with the app-store submission timeline that breaks most schedules.
+A 6-month mobile app build covering discovery, design, iOS and Android development, backend, testing, app-store review and launch, with the submission timeline that breaks most schedules.

 About this template